yugimamidi/git-started-windows/README.md

 - Different computers
 - Different cloud storage providers

 I create a public-private key pair for every email-computer-cloud combination.
 For each combination, I'll create a .ppk (private key) and a .pub (public key) pair.
+The .pub keys are optional - if you use PuTTYgen to open your .ppk, it will show you the public key.
+You'll copy and paste the public key into your cloud account / settings / ssh keys.

 For example, with a desktop and a laptop, I might have keys named: